Here follows a heartbreaking tale, which I first published to mark Remembrance Sunday. It has a sad sequel, too.

 I placed a rose as near to the site as I could make out, then walked off, disheartened.
 On the way back to the gate I spotted the grave of William McCudden, the First World War flying pioneer and brother of James McCudden, VC, one of a whole family of heroes.

-I placed some roses there and felt a little better disposed to the rest of the world.
+I placed the rest of my flowers there and felt a little better disposed to the rest of the world.